MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-powerapp-location-auditing.md

 The above events only apply within the tracking start and end times and the location checking frequency is per the “Refresh Interval.”

 > [!NOTE]
-> Location Tracking events may be sent less frequently based on the mobile device operating system.
-This frequency can be influenced by Battery Savings settings, device battery charge status, and other applications running on the device which may consume device resources.
+> Location tracking events might be sent less frequently based on the mobile device operating system.
+This frequency can be influenced by battery savings settings, device battery charge status, and other applications running on the device which might consume device resources.

 ## Step 2.
 Allow Field Service mobile to access your location